fbngrm/zombie-driver/README.md

 | --shutdown-delay      | SHUTDOWN_DELAY      | 5000          | shutdown delay in ms                        | False    |
 | --version             |                     |               | show application version                    | False    |

-##### Logging
+#### Logging
 The current setup uses a human friendly logging format.
-Service loggers attach the service name and version ID to the log output.
+Service loggers attach the service name and build version to the log output.

-### Bugs
+#### Bugs
-Setting logger on nsq producers and consumers.
+Setting logger on NSQ producers and consumers.
-The logger used in the project does not implement the required interface to be used in nsq.
+The logger used in the project does not implement the required interface to be used in NSQ.
 Thus, logs are a bit polluted.

 # Architecture